-ByteString is a Rope-like data structure that is immutable and efficient.
-When 2 ByteStrings are concatenated together they are both stored within the resulting ByteString instead of copying both to a new Array.
-Operations such as drop and take return ByteStrings that still reference the original Array, but just change the offset and length that is visible.
-Great care has also been taken to make sure that the internal Array cannot be modified.
-Whenever a potentially unsafe Array is used to create a new ByteString a defensive copy is created.
+ByteString is a rope-like data structure that is immutable and provides fast concatenation and slicing operations (perfect for I/O).
+When two ByteStrings are concatenated together they are both stored within the resulting ByteString instead of copying both to a new array.
+Operations such as drop and take return ByteStrings that still reference the original array, but just change the offset and length that is visible.
+Great care has also been taken to make sure that the internal array cannot be modified.
+Whenever a potentially unsafe array is used to create a new ByteString a defensive copy is created.
 If you require a ByteString that only blocks a much memory as necessary for it's content, use the compact method to get a CompactByteString instance.
 If the ByteString represented only a slice of the original array, this will result in copying all bytes in that slice.